Berrinj/Holidaze/README.md

 ### Testing

-Project is setup for unit testing with Vitest and end-to-end testing with Playwright, bu no tests are made.
+Project is setup for unit testing with Vitest and end-to-end testing with Playwright, but no tests are made.

 ## Design